JoenTheWizard/Tutor_Stuff/Tutoring/C-examples/homework_2023_C.md

 # Task 4
 ## Modify array
 Make a function `modify_array()` that takes in the array {1,2,3} and modifies the first value ('1') to another value (can be any other value).
 Make sure to print the array before and after its passed to modify_array()

+# Task 5
+## Arrays and pointers
+Write a C program that includes an array of integers and a pointer.
+Assign the address of the first element of the array to the pointer.
+Now, use the pointer to traverse the array and print its elements.
+Explain how this works in terms of memory addresses.